stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Seach for best route to dest
 * Reliable
-* M'cast on multiaccess only when dynamic neighbours
+* M'cast on multiaccess only when dynamic neighbors
 * If not ack'd in proper time, unicast retransmit
 * P2p and static unicast
 * Must be ack'd, although ack's receipt, not replies